ballerina-platform/ballerina-dev-website/lang-ref/part1.md

 The most important thing that a module does is define named functions.

-Here is how a simple Ballerina module looks like:
+Here's what a simple Ballerina module looks like:

 ```
 import ballerina/io;